Baham, Valory S. 1961-2020

 PONCHATOULA, La. - Valory S. Baham passed away on Tuesday, Aug.
 18, 2020, at the age of 58.

 Beloved wife of Thomas Jesse Baham.
-Loving mother of Ashley William, Jeremy Elliott, Regina Muskeyvalley.
+Loving mother of Ashley Williams, Regina Muskeyvalley and the late Jeremy Elliott.
 Daughter of the late Beverly King Walker and Frank Walker.
 Sister of Denise Roesle and Steve Walker.
-Grandmother of Dylan Rust, Michael Rust, RJ Muskeyvalley and River Muskaeyvalley.
+Grandmother of Dylan Rust, Michael Rust, Cayden Fry, RJ Muskeyvalley and River Muskeyvalley.
 Great-grandmother of Carter Rust.

 Funeral services will be in St. Joseph at Present Truth Fellowship, 3902 Cook Road, St. Joseph, MO 64506 on Saturday, Aug.
 29, 2020, at 1 p.m.